-There is lots of walking on Monte Baldo: from easy strolls for families to more challenging hikes for sporty types.
+There are a lot of walks on Monte Baldo: from easy strolls for families to more challenging hikes for sporty types.
 High up on Monte Baldo, you can take in the incredible panoramic views over Lake Garda which are simply breathtaking.
-You can take the cable car up Monte Baldo all year round.
-Every season has its own charm, to be discovered in your own way!
+The cable car up Monte Baldo is open all year round.
+Every season has its own charm, to be discovered as you wish!

 One of the main reason is that, you can walk all year round on Mount Baldo.
 The mountain is not so crowded during low season: the charming and quiet atmosphere is worthy to be discovered.

 If you go up from the lake to the mountains peaks it's easy to perceive both vegetation and weather changing.